IRT-SystemX/InteractiveAI/resources/README.md

-# RTE grid2op POC simulator
+# PowerGrid grid2op POC simulator

 This POC use Grid2Op platform to perform it simulation.